 For example, to express the idea "two dogs" in Japanese one must say 二匹の犬 ni hiki no inu (literally "dog of small-animal-count-two").
 Here 犬 inu means "dog", 二 ni is the number 2, "の" "no" is a possessive particle, and 匹 hiki is the counter for small animals.
 These counters are not independent words and always appear with a number (or question word) before them.
 If the number is unknown, a question word is used, most often 何 nan, as in 何名様 nan-mei-sama "how many guests", or sometimes 幾 iku as in 幾晩 iku-ban "how many nights? ".
 Counters are similar in function to the word "pieces" in "two pieces of paper" and "cup" in "two cups of coffee".

+Japanese example sentences - JLPT vocabulary Can't read the kanji?
+Pick a vocab you are interested in, and example sentences will appear.
 Wszystkie zdania w japoński.
 Kana Loan Words 外来語 ARMiller _____ おしゃべりぴーなつ 豆辞書.
 Japanese/Vocabulary/Onomatopoeia.
 An onomatopoeia (オノマトペ) is a word or group of words in a language which have their meaning indicated by the sounds they mimic.

 Examples of English onomatopoeia include "meow", "roar", "buzz", "boom", "snap", "bang", and so on.
 In general, the Japanese word to refer to this concept is giseigo (擬声語).
 However, Japanese not only contains words for sound effects, but also what is termed "Japanese sound symbolism" - basically, onomatopoeia describing things that don't actually make sounds.
 Officially, the former is called giongo (擬音語) and the latter gitaigo (擬態語).
+(Giseigo is an umbrella term that refers to both of these) Giongo 擬音語 giongo are words which describe a sound.
+Gitaigo 擬態語 gitaigo are words that describe an action, state, or emotion by an associated sound.
+Note on katakana vs. hiragana writings In a typical style of Japanese writing giongo are written in katakana, while gitaigo are written in hiragana.

 Japanese.
 Preface Japanese words have been romanized throughout this writeup.